nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 Loading Zephyr's `CMake`_ package creates the ``app`` CMake target.
 You can add application source files to this target from the application :file:`CMakeLists.txt` file.

+To update the :file:`CMakeLists.txt` file, either edit it directly or use |VSC| to maintain it.

 Editing CMakeLists.txt
 ======================

-To update the :file:`CMakeLists.txt` file, edit it directly.

 You can add source files to the ``app`` CMake target with the :c:func:`target_sources` function provided by CMake.